 - A. Regular Work Schedules The regular work schedule for overtime-eligible employees will not be more than forty (40) hours in a workweek.
 Regular schedules may have starting and stopping times which vary on a daily basis, however, these are set schedules which do not vary week to week.
 Regular work schedules are determined by the requirements of the position and the Employer.
 The regular work schedule will include a minimum of two (2) consecutive scheduled days off, except as required by operational necessity or as modified in this Article.
 The Employer may adjust the regular work schedule with written prior notice of no less than seven (7) calendar days. - B. Non-regular Work Schedules A non-regular work schedule is a work schedule which varies the numbers of hours worked on a daily basis, but not necessarily each day, or a work schedule in which starting and stopping times vary on a daily basis, but not necessarily each day, but which does not exceed forty (40) hours in a workweek.
-A non-regular work schedule is agreed upon in advance by the employee and supervisor.
+This is also known as a flexible work schedule or flex schedule.
+A non-regular work schedule or flex schedule is agreed upon in advance by the employee and supervisor.